Lessons From Florida's Hurricanes: Why Stucco Walls Got Wet - Continued

 Clearly, masonry-block walls — as commonly built in Florida and other places — have a limited capacity to hold and drain water.
 When cracks and crevices in the wall assembly are full, water trickles onto interior floors at the base of walls.
 Saturation of walls also leads to humid conditions on interior wall faces, sometimes allowing mold or mildew to grow.

 Two proven methods would improve the performance of these walls.
-First, the foundation slab or footing should be built with a stepped-down seat or shelf where the first course of masonry block is set, as in Figure 10 (previous page).
+First, the foundation slab or footing should be built with a stepped-down seat or shelf where the first course of masonry block is set.
 This will direct water that reaches the base of the wall outward to the outdoors, rather than inward, where it can damage floors or cause humidity problems.

-The interior-wall face will perform better if covered with a continuous layer of semipermeable rigid insulation, such as commonly available extruded polystyrene (Figure 11).
+The interior-wall face will perform better if covered with a continuous layer of semipermeable rigid insulation, such as commonly available extruded polystyrene.
 This will reduce vapor migration into the home as well as condensation, preventing moisture from accumulating in the home's drywall.

 Refining Drained Frame Walls